apache/shardingsphere/docs/blog/content/videos/openGauss.en.md

 +++
-title = "The cooperation between ShardingSphere and openGauss" weight = 5 chapter = true
+title = "The Cooperation Between ShardingSphere and openGauss" weight = 5 chapter = true
 +++